Splaktar/issue-lettable-bundle-size/README.md

+Fixed in Angular v7 and CLI v7

 - run `yarn build && yarn explorer`
-- notice all operators are there
+- notice only the minimal set of operators are there
-- inspect `src/app/app.component.ts`
-- comment out the Observable
-- run `yarn build && yarn explorer`
-- notice no remaining operators in vendor file